-The Department has a strong program in Soft Condensed Matter Physics, with an emphasis on computational approaches.
-Topics of interest include liquids, polymers, membranes, colloids, and gels.
-Many of these systems play a central role in industrial applications, or serve as models for biomaterials.
-Our methods to investigate these systems range from phenomenological theoretical modeling to elaborate computer simulations.
-The Department also performs research in experimental laser physics, physics education, and theoretical nuclear physics.
+The physics department is a research intensive department with a strong focus on Experimental and Theoretical Soft Condensed Matter Physics and Physics Education Research.
+Faculty interests also touch on condensed matter and nano-material systems.
+Soft Matter topics of interest include liquids, polymers, membranes, colloids, grains, and gels.
+Many of these systems play a central role in industrial applications, or serve as models for biological systems and biomaterials.
+Our methods to investigate these systems range from phenomenological theoretical modeling and elaborate computer simulations to state of the art experimental techniques such as Atomic Force Microscopy, Confocal Microscopy, Spectroscopy and related laser systems.
 Some selected topics:

 Charged colloids and polymers are widespread in daily life, in nature and technical applications, including paints, cosmetics, emulsions, foods, and sprays.
 These systems contain macromolecules that are often highly charged so that electrostatic interactions determine the properties and stability of the material.
 We study charged colloidal systems and polyelectrolytes using analytical theoretical methods and computer simulations.